We've been looking

 All our bedrooms are spacious and dogs can stay in your room.
 Our room 1 has a private balcony with table and chairs so why not sit and relax with your greyhound(s) on warm sunny afternoons and evenings.
 Enjoy a cool refreshing drink or take a stroll down the steps from the balcony into the guest's enclosed garden by the side of the house.
 From this garden there is access to the drive for those wanting a slightly longer stroll!

 Our enclosed guest's garden has dusk to dawn lighting and is for the use of all our guests and their dogs to wander around and relax in.

 Dogs may be walked along one of the three roads nearby, which includes what we call the 'old road'.
 The 'old road' runs alongside the Derby Arms Pub and used to be the main road prior to the A590 being built and is now a dead end so it makes an ideal walk for pet owners.
 Part way down the 'old road' just past the large layby on the right there is the Latterbarrow Nature Reserve, which is a safe area for walking your dog as it is fenced to keep the deer out.

 Places in this area to visit with your dogs

-over the years then come and say hello to our Greyhounds - Indi (10), Sandy (8) and Solo (5) along with our present foster dogs who we are looking after until they find their forever homes.
+Come and say hello to our Greyhounds - Lena and Star along with our present foster dogs who we are looking after until they find their forever homes.